Export predicted data

 Output options

-• Open files in Evince after export - use Evince to view and edit the exported data.
+- Open files in Evince after export.
+Launch Prediktera’s software Evince and open the exported files for further analysis.